CommentComment Another Chinese storage supplier is stepping over the great Wall of China into our western world.

 Thorsten von Eicken – a former academic colleague of Amazon CTO Werner Vogels and the brains behind RightScale, one of the organizations best positioned to comment on the Amazon "cloud" – has heavily criticized Vogels and company for providing so little information about the massive outage that hit their service last week and continues to affect at least some Amazon customers.

 Sony has yet to determine if customers' personal information and credit card details have been stolen as part of an external intrusion into its system that has left PSN, the PlayStation network, inaccessible for five days.
+“Our efforts to resolve this matter involve re-building our system to further strengthen our network infrastructure,” Sony spokesman Patrick Seybold blogged on Saturday.
+“Though this task is time-consuming, we decided it was worth the time necessary to provide the system with additional security.”
+The day before, Seybold said Sony systems suffered am “external intrusion” that required the PlayStation Network and the related Qriocity services to be taken offline on Wednesday evening.

 In January, we asked if cloud storage start-up Cirtas would be a rainmaker.
 Now its very survival is in doubt as funding is withdrawn and 21 staff are dismissed.